wp-plugins/slim-maintenance-mode/readme.txt

 * German translation

 == Upgrade Notice ==
+= 1.3 =
+Slim Maintenance Mode is now avialable in Brazilian Portuguese and comes with a bug fix for better loading translated strings.

 = 1.2 =
 Slim Maintenance Mode is now available in French and Spanish.